RTEMS/rtems-docs/c-user/config/device-driver.rst

 Device Driver Configuration
 ===========================

-This section defines the configuration parameters related to the automatic generation of a Device Driver Table.
-As ``<rtems/confdefs.h>`` only is aware of a small set of standard device drivers, the generated Device Driver Table is suitable for simple applications with no custom device drivers.
+This section describes configuration options related to the device drivers.

-Note that network device drivers are not configured in the Device Driver Table.
+Note that network device drivers are not covered by the following options.

 .. index:: CONFIGURE_APPLICATION_DOES_NOT_NEED_CLOCK_DRIVER